OPENDAP/olfs/json-ld.md

 ```
 curl http://www.google.com/ping?sitemap=http://test.opendap.org/opendap/siteMap/
 ```
-It's not clear at this if Google will actually ingest a `robots.txt` file via their ping interface, but it is clear that it will ingest the site map files.
+It's not clear at this point if Google will actually ingest a `robots.txt` file via their ping interface, but it is clear that it will ingest the site map files.
-So, to be certain, goto the siteMap service (http://yourserver/opendap/siteMap/ )and submit each site map file listed to the Google:
+So, to be certain, goto the siteMap service (http://your_server/opendap/siteMap/ )and submit each site map file listed to the Google:
 ```
 curl http://www.google.com/ping?sitemap=http://test.opendap.org/opendap/siteMap/smap_0.txt